Yoga Bridge Yoga for Cancer

 0 Comments

-Susan Reeves, co-founder and teacher at Yoga Bridge - Yoga for Cancer in Denton, Texas interviewed one of her students, Judie Craven, RN, about her personal experience with yoga as a cancer survivor.
+Susan Reeves, co-founder and teacher at Yoga Bridge - Yoga for Cancer in Denton, Texas interviewed one of her students, Judie Craven, RN, at Texas Oncology - Denton about her personal experience with yoga as a cancer survivor.

 Susan: Tell us a bit about yourself, Judie.